IPP 2 – Use and Disclosure

-Case Study 2F: Disclosure of personal information to assess whether a student was committing plagiarism reasonably expected13
+Case Study 2D: Disclosure of personal information to assess whether a student was committing plagiarism reasonably expected15

 The Complainant was a student of a university (the University).
-Her course coordinator suspected her of plagiarism and sent an email (email) containing allegations about the Complainant to the acting heads of school and student progress coordinator.
+Her course coordinator suspected her of plagiarism and sent an email (the email) containing allegations about the Complainant to the acting heads of school and student progress coordinator.

-VCAT held that the disclosure of the Complainant’s personal information in the email was for the primary purpose of collection.
+VCAT held the disclosure of the Complainant’s personal information in the email was for the primary purpose of collection.
 The Tribunal also considered whether the disclosure would have been for a secondary related purpose that was reasonably expected.
-VCAT found that the disclosure was related to the primary purpose of collection and that the Complainant would reasonably expect that the University would disclose suspicions that she had not submitted her own work.
+VCAT found the disclosure was related to the primary purpose of collection and the Complainant would reasonably expect the University would disclose suspicions she had not submitted her own work.

-VCAT set out a number of reasons: the course coordinator was required to report such suspicions under the University’s academic honesty policy; the course coordinator was responsible for managing the Complainant’s progress under the University’s assessment policy, including managing any issues arising from the possibility that she was submitting work that was not her own.
-The course coordinator did not disclose to mere ‘colleagues,’ but to those staff members with responsibilities in relation to a student’s progress under the University’s assessment policy; and it was reasonable to expect a course coordinator to inform the acting heads of school and student progress coordinator about such serious matters prior to a formal meeting and investigation.
+VCAT set out a number of reasons: the course coordinator was required to report such suspicions under the University’s academic honesty policy, and the course coordinator was responsible for managing the Complainant’s progress under the University’s assessment policy, including managing any issues arising from the possibility that she was submitting work that was not her own.
+The course coordinator did not disclose to mere ‘colleagues’, but to staff members with responsibilities in relation to a student’s progress under the University’s assessment policy.
+It was reasonable to expect a course coordinator to inform the acting heads of school and student progress coordinator about such serious matters prior to a formal meeting and investigation.

-Case Study 2G: Use and disclosure of personal information to update records reasonably expected14
+Case Study 2E: Use and disclosure of personal information to update records reasonably expected16

-In the period between his suspension in 2009 and re-registration in 2011, the Complainant twice changed his name.
+In the period between his suspension in 2009 and re-registration in 2011, the Complainant changed his name twice.

 Following the second name change, VIT updated an existing entry about the Complainant on its website.
 That entry summarised the conduct dealt with in the 2009 hearings and decisions.
 The update was to change the heading of the entry from the Complainant’s original name to that name together with his name as at July 2011.

-The Complainant alleged that the VIT breached his privacy when it collected information about his changes of name and when it updated the 2009 web page.
+The Complainant alleged VIT breached his privacy when it collected information about his changes of name and when it updated the 2009 web page.

-VCAT found that VIT’s use of the Complainant’s personal information (updating the existing entry about his conduct to include his new name) was for the primary purpose of collection (to undertake its statutory functions under the Education Act).
-The Member also held that if the disclosure was not for the primary purpose, then it would be for a secondary related purpose that was reasonably expected:
+VCAT found VIT’s use of the Complainant’s personal information (updating the existing entry about his conduct to include his new name) was for the primary purpose of collection (to undertake its statutory functions under the Education Act).
+VCAT also held that, if the disclosure was not for the primary purpose, it would be for a reasonably expected secondary related purpose:

-Case Study 2H: Disclosure of personal information to third party in complaint handling matter not reasonably expected
+Case Study 2F: Disclosure of personal information to third party in complaint handling matter not reasonably expected

-A Complainant lived near a property owned by the Organisation, which had decided to hire the premises out as a venue.
-The Complainant had previously objected to this use of the premises due to noise he therefore made a complaint to the Organisation about its further hiring out of the venue.
-In response, the Organisation referred his complaint to the event organisers (who were organising an event of a ‘one off’ nature).
-The event organisers attempted to contact the Complainant at the Complainant’s property in order to apologise for the noise.
+The Complainant lived near a property owned by the Organisation.
+The Organisation had decided to hire the premises out as a venue.
+The Complainant had previously objected to this use of the premises due to the noise.
+The Complainant complained to the Organisation about its further hiring out of the venue.
+In response, the Organisation referred his complaint to the event organisers (who were organising a ‘one off’ event).
+The event organisers attempted to contact the Complainant at the Complainant’s property to apologise for the noise.

 The Complainant was distressed by the disclosure of their personal information (contact details and complaint information) by the Organisation to the event organisers.
-Such a disclosure in these circumstances would not be reasonably expected because the Complainant had contacted the Organisation in order to complain, not about the individual event, but about the Organisation’s decision to allow the premises to be used as a private space for various events and the Complainant had expressed no interest in engaging with the event organisers.
-Given the event was a ‘one off’ any contact between the Complainant and the event organisers could not have resulted in a negotiation about future use of the premises.
+Such a disclosure in these circumstances would not be reasonably expected because the Complainant had contacted the Organisation to complain, not about the individual event, but about the Organisation’s decision to allow the premises to be used as a private space for various events.
+The Complainant had expressed no interest in engaging with the event organisers.
+Given the event was a ‘one off’, any contact between the Complainant and the event organisers could not have resulted in a negotiation about future use of the premises.

-Case Study 2I: Disclosure of contact information to third party in complaint handling matter not reasonably expected
+Case Study 2G: Disclosure of contact information to third party in complaint handling matter not reasonably expected

 The Complainant’s backyard was accidentally flooded by a contractor of the Organisation.
 The Organisation apologised but the Complainant remained dissatisfied.

-Case Study 2J: Disclosure of information relating to student’s PhD candidature16
+Case Study 2H: Disclosure of information relating to student’s PhD candidature18

 A PhD student’s ongoing candidature was reviewed by a Tertiary Institution review panel.
 Having received unfavourable comments from the panel, the student asked his Masters thesis supervisor to review a draft PhD thesis.
-Prior to doing so, the thesis supervisor spoke to the PhD supervisor about whether the Master’s thesis supervisor should be revising the thesis, and was advised not to review the thesis as the student’s candidature had been terminated.
+Prior to doing so, the thesis supervisor spoke to the PhD supervisor about whether the Masters thesis supervisor should be reviewing the thesis, and was advised to not review the thesis as the student’s candidature had been terminated.
 The student complained about disclosure of information about his PhD candidature information to the thesis supervisor.
-The Privacy Commissioner found that the disclosure was reasonably expected:
+The Privacy Commissioner found that the disclosure was reasonably expected.

-Case Study 2K: Disclosure of complaint details to employee complained of reasonably expected17
+Case Study 2I: Disclosure of complaint details to employee complained of reasonably expected19

 The former Privacy Commissioner considered the provisions of IPP 2 and stated: